 Comprehensive Analyses for all Industries

 Fuel Testing is a fundamental tool in the preservation of fuel quality by providing early warning of impending problems.
-Fuelcare provide a range of test kits for engineers to regularly monitor their fuel quality.
-Our modern U.K. fuel laboratory also provides comprehensive analyses on fuel, filters & injectors for all industries, irrespective of fuel specification or problem.
+Fuelcare provide a range of test kits for engineers to regularly monitor their fuel quality on site, and our modern U.K. fuel laboratory also provides comprehensive analyses on fuel, filters & injectors for all industries, irrespective of fuel specification or problem.

 Fuelcare specialise in small-scale fuel testing services where detailed information on the fuel sample and recommendation on remedial services is required.
-Fuelcare can provide a full, professional lab testing service for every aspect of fuel problem.
+All test methods are performed to either IP, ISO, ASTM standards (excepting visual analysis - improved on existing methods).

 Standard Laboratory Examination